CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-december-20-2013.md

   </li>
   <li><strong>Account cleanup services for resellers.&nbsp;</strong>In order to reduce the impact of fraud and make it simpler to offer trial accounts, the CenturyLink Cloud added a new automated service that can delete all billed resources (e.g. servers,
     storage, networks, load balancers) from an account upon account closure.</li>
   <li><strong>Beta release of Cloud Foundry BOSH CPI</strong>.
-We've completed a beta version of the <a href="http://docs.cloudfoundry.com/docs/running/bosh/" target="_blank">BOSH </a>Cloud Provider Interface (CPI) that lets Cloud Foundry users build and
+We've completed a beta version of the <a href="http://docs.cloudfoundry.com/docs/running/bosh/">BOSH </a>Cloud Provider Interface (CPI) that lets Cloud Foundry users build and
     manage their own PaaS on the CenturyLink Cloud.
-You can download the open source components from our <a href="https://github.com/Tier3/bosh" target="_blank">BOSH Github repository</a> and run a micro-BOSH deployment process from source code.
+You can download the open source components from our <a href="https://github.com/Tier3/bosh">BOSH Github repository</a> and run a micro-BOSH deployment process from source code.
 See the
     <a
-    href="https://github.com/Tier3/bosh/wiki/Getting-Started" target="_blank">Getting Started Guide</a> for more info.</li>
+    href="https://github.com/Tier3/bosh/wiki/Getting-Started">Getting Started Guide</a> for more info.</li>
 </ul>
 <p></p>
 <p><strong>Work in Progress (2)</strong>